SteveKennyUK/the-anvil-metal-pub/README.md

 The higher feasilbility elements will be incorporated in this first stage of development.

+#### Content Scope
 As seen on the site logo, the motto is "Forging Great Beer and Music".
-It is therefore important to address these two elements in the first stage of the site i.e. showcasing the beer and the music which is on offer.
+It is therefore important to dedicate resouces towards highlighting these two elements in the first stage of the site i.e. showcasing the beer and the music which is on offer, as this will be expected by users.

-### Project Structure
----
 It is felt that most users of the site will be visiting to look for particular information.
 The site is for a public house in a fixed location which caters in the most part for fans of a specific music genre.
 Visitors to the site, be they first time, returning or frequent, will therefore most likely have an idea of the general purpose of the site before visiting.

-It is for these reasons that the site should not be overloaded with peripheral content, such as long background stories.
-The content structure will instead focus purely on useful content for the user without obscuring it with extraneous material.
+It is for the above reasons that the site should not be overloaded with peripheral content, such as long background stories.
+The content structure will instead focus purely on useful and concise content for the user without obscuring it with extraneous material.

+### Project Structure
+---

+The structural design of the site aims to make the user interaction with the site as easy and as comfortable as possible.
+This is achieved by creating meaningful relationships between the various site elements so that users can intuitively understand their meaning and purpose.

+The principles of Interactive Design (IxD) promote consistency, predictability, visibility, learnability and feedback as central to the above aim.
+The structure of this site aims to follow these principles.

+-   #### Page Structure
+    -
+    -

 -   ### Design